GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/wireless_connector.md

 ## Color

-Wireless Connectors can be colored like cables and only connect the cable/connectors with the same color.
+Wireless Connectors can be colored like cables and can connect only to cables/connectors of the same color.

-You need a <ItemLink id="ae2:color_applicator" /> to color the connector.
+You need a <ItemLink id="ae2:color_applicator" /> to color a connector.

 So you can set up your wireless connectors like this: